1. Purpose of policy

 (c) Casual arrangements, e.g. food or beverage van or market stalls, for a particular event

-5.3 The Director, Capital and Commercial will determine conditions of any approval, including any amount payable, as seen fit in the circumstances.
+5.3 The General Manager, Strategic Infrastructure Developments will determine conditions of any approval, including any amount payable, as seen fit in the circumstances.
 Matters that will be considered will include, but not be limited to, the ability of USC and/or other existing third party/parties to provide the goods and services and/or the potential impact on their commercial interests.

 5.4 The University may set conditions on the third party provider’s operations, through contractual agreement, including a tenancy agreement.
 For example, the University can set limits on size and location of display advertising and can restrict sales of single use plastic bottled water.